my0sotis/my0sotis/README.md

   <br />

   ```
-  I’m a postgraduate from Zhejiang University.
+  I am a graduate student of Zhejiang University in computer science.
   ```
 </details>